12 best food processors for chopping, slicing and shredding

 One speed setting and a pulse function are selectable on the front of the food processor, and in test I found the motor was powerful and efficient – blitzing through ingredients in just a few seconds.
 The dicer blade had some difficulty pushing through all the onion, leaving around half a centimetre stuck at the top, but otherwise produced uniform results.

-• Wattage: 650W
+Wattage: 650W

-• Working capacity: 2.1L
+Working capacity: 2.1L

-• Accessories: one bowl, chopping 's' blade, reversible shredder (coarse and fine), adjustable slicer (15 levels), dough blade, 12mm dicing blade
+Accessories: one bowl, chopping 's' blade, reversible shredder (coarse and fine), adjustable slicer (15 levels), dough blade, 12mm dicing blade

-ProCook 3-litre Food Processor
+ProCook 3-litre food processor

-Available from ProCook (£179)
+Available from ProCook (£149)

-Best easy to use food processor
+Best easy-to-use food processor

 Pros:

-• Intuitive controls
+- Intuitive controls

-• Easy to use
+- Easy to use

-• Lockable storage box
+- Lockable storage box

-• Preset and variable speed settings
+- Preset and variable speed settings

 Cons:

-• On the heavy side
+- On the heavy side

 Star rating: 5/5

-The Procook food processor comes in a large box, as it features not only a generous, sturdy food processor base and bowl but also includes a handsome, lockable storage box for the accessories.
-All the blades, discs and whisks are tucked neatly away, and I believe every food processor should have one of these, as it creates a safer environment, particularly when children are present.
+The ProCook food processor comes in a large box, as it features not only a generous, sturdy food processor base and bowl but also includes a handsome, lockable storage box for the accessories.

 The processor was so easy to assemble that the instruction book was barely needed.
 There’s a choice of five presets which take away any guesswork on speed or time when chopping, making dough or processing eggs, a pulse button, plus a much-welcome cleaning function.
-The variable speed button allows the machine to transition from gentle to super-powerful at the top end.
-With this power, I was relieved that the machine stayed firmly in place on the worktop.

 All the test results were excellent and the built-in cleaning program made clearing up quick and easy.
 The ProCook is a superb, sturdy, hard-working machine that would be great in any kitchen.

-• Wattage: 1300W
+Wattage: 1300W

-• Accessories: storage box, 4 grater/slicer/ julienne discs, whisk, emulsifying disc, two sharp bowl blades
+Accessories: storage box, 4 grater/slicer/ julienne discs, whisk, emulsifying disc, two sharp bowl blades

 Kenwood MultiPro Go food processor

-Available from Amazon (£48.98), Kenwood (£49.99), Hughes (£54)
+Available from Amazon (£48.98), Kenwood (£49.99), Hughes (£52)

 Best small food processor